traversaro/awesome-fmi/README.md

 ### Java
 - [fmi4j](https://sfi-mechatronics.github.io/fmi4j/) - Java/Kotlin library for dealing with FMUs on the JVM platform.
+- [javaFMI](https://bitbucket.org/siani/javafmi) - Java library for import and export of FMUs.

 ## Tools
 For the official list of tools that support FMI, check http://fmi-standard.org/tools/ .